What If You’re Not a Colour Season — But a Colour Flower in Colour Analysis?

 - Dec 17, 2025

 It all started ten years ago.
-My friend Jess called me in tears — the dramatic kind.
+My friend Jess called me in tears.

-I tried to calm her down and told her the truth: colour seasons aren’t commandments, and no one has to obey them like gospel.
-Still, Jess felt cheated.
-As if her personality had been quietly removed and replaced with a watered-down version of herself.
+I tried to calm her down by explaining that colour seasons aren’t commandments, and no one has to obey them like gospel.
+But my friend felt cheated as if her personality had been actually removed and replaced with a watered-down version.

 She’d been typed as a Soft Summer.

-“Apparently,” she said, “I’m meant to wear the shade of a dying rose.”
+“Apparently,” she said, “I’m meant to wear the shade of withered moss.”

-Years later, it makes me smile — because Jess turned out to be a Hellebore, the darkest type in the Zazu Feu system.
+Years later, it makes me smile — because, guess what, Jess turned out to be a Hellebore, the deepest Colour Flower.
+Ta-da!

 And even if someone truly is a Soft Summer… does that really mean they can never wear bright colours?
 Or black?
 Or light shades?